Skip to main content

 Hennepin County, MinnesotaLimited DataHypereutrophic

-Eurasian watermilfoil has been documented at Langdon Lake, requiring shoreline management to keep dense mats from crowding native vegetation.
+Eurasian watermilfoil is established at Langdon Lake, which can dampen recreational access and pressure the native plant community.
 The fishery is panfish-dominated — bluegill, crappie, and sunfish among the 8 species documented for the lake.
-The lake lacks a documented public access point, so visitor use is limited.
+No formal public access is documented at Langdon Lake — most use is by shoreline residents and their guests.
 The lake has a partial ice record — 5 observed ice-outs, centered near Mar 31.
 Monitoring depth is thin here: the LakeGrade rubric is applied to a small number of sample years, and the grade will be revised as more data accumulates.

 Source: EPA Water Quality Portal sampling records, Minnesota DNR LakeFinder, last sampled 2024-11-23.
 Grade methodology: LakeGrade methodology.